Chapter 3 : Explosions, Curses, And All That Jazz

 “Will do, Professor,” I say with a mock salute.

 “All right, out you go.
-Oh, and Aria, make sure that James gets his wand back,” he says, handing me our wands.
+Oh, and Aria, make sure that James gets his wand back."

 “Aria, would you please just stop and wait for me?”

-“Because you’re heading in the wrong direction for Charms, you’re new and have no clue how to get about the castle, or because I need to talk to you.
-Choose your favorite.”
+“Because you’re heading in the wrong direction for Charms, you’re new and have no clue how to get about the castle, or because I need my wand back.
+Pick your favorite.”

 “Oh, relax.
 I’m not going to curse you.
 Scourgify,” he mutters.

-?” she practically hisses at me.
+“What was that?”
+Dom practically hisses at me as I drop into the seat beside her.
+Huh.
 I guess she really does belong in Slytherin.

-“I don’t want to talk about it,” I answer in a low voice.
+“I don’t want to talk about it,” I respond flatly.